What is Alzheimer’s Disease

 Alzheimer’s is a form of dementia, which is typified by lessening ability to remember and think well enough to do every day things.
 Damage to neurons in the brain can lead to the changes that can eventually lead to causing inability to even walk or swallow.
 Sixty to eighty percent of dementia cases are caused by Alzheimer’s.

-Women are almost twice as likely to develop Alzheimer’s as men are.
+Women are almost twice as likely to develop Alzheimer’s as men.
 The risk for women at 65 is 1 in 6.
 For men it is almost 1 in 11.
 In fact women are more likely to get Alzheimer’s than they are to get breast cancer.

 - The following are common signs and symptoms of Alzheimer’s: